 For me, the purpose is, to write for learning.
 Simple, yes!
 Easy?
 No!
 At least, I don’t find it easy.
-The act of creating and keeping this blog going is laborious, but at the same time, joyous & fulfilling.
+The act of creating and keeping this blog going is/was laborious, and at the same time, joyous & fulfilling.

 Haven’t I seen you before?

 Well, it’s possible, if you have been in the St. Louis area.
 I taught at Parkway North High School for 27 years – from when the school first opened, in 1972, to 1999.
 I taught one year at Wydown Middle School, in Clayton, MO.
 I have also taught at Forest Park Community College and Fontbonne University.
 My first three years of teaching were in New Cambria, MO and Savanna, IL.
 In all of these schools, I taught some form of mathematics.
-I say some form because what I taught was from Arithmetic to Calculus, from 8th grade to Graduate school, and from how to learn mathematics to how to teach mathematics.
-I also was involved, over a ten-year period, in a leadership role for a school-wide effort to improve critical thinking across the disciplines.
+I say some form because what I taught was from Arithmetic to Calculus, from 7th grade to Graduate school, and from how to learn mathematics to how to teach mathematics.
+I also was very active, over a ten-year period, in a leadership role for a school-wide effort to improve critical thinking skills across all academic disciplines.

 When did you retire from full-time teaching?